DruryLane™ CollectionMuffinsNorth AmericaThe Jazz Chef

 Supermarket Sourballs

-The half-ripe, medium-to-low sugar sourballs that they ship to many supermarkets will also kill these muffins, if you use them straight out of the carton, without one of two great tricks.
+The half-ripe, medium-to-low sugar sourballs that they ship to many supermarkets will also kill these muffins, if you use them straight out of the carton.
+High citric acidity.
+Watery.

 Documenting a mature blueberry.